PyO3/maturin/Readme.md

 There are two subsommands: `publish` builds the crate into python packages and publishes the wheels to pypi.
 The `build` subcommand builds the packages and stores them in a folder, but doesn't upload them.
 By default, the wheels are stored in `target/wheels`

-The name of the package will be the name field of the `[lib]` section in the Cargot.toml, which defaults to the name of the package.
+The name of the package will be the name of the cargo project, i.e. the name field in the `[package]` section of Cargo.toml.
+The name of the module, which you are using when importing, will be the `name` value in the `[lib]` section, which defaults to the name of the package.

 You can add console scripts in a section `[package.metadata.pyo3-pack.scripts]`.
 The keys are the script names while the values are the path to the function in the format `some.module.path:class.function`, where the `class` part is optional.
 Example: